hexahigh/Boofutils/README.md

 ![alot of memory](https://pomf2.lain.la/f/zxi1cpji.png)
 ## Download
 I recommend that you build this program from source.
+You need go version 1.21 or higher.
+If you do not have it installed then i recommend using [GVM.](https://github.com/moovweb/gvm)
 You need to install libasound and pkg-config.
- If you are using a Debian based distro, you can install them with `sudo apt install libasound2-dev pkg-config`.
+ If you are using a Debian based distro, you can install them with `sudo apt install -y libasound2-dev pkg-config git`.

  After you have installed them you can simply clone the repo and build it.
 These commands should be the same on all operating systems.
 ```bash